sdadu2206/90DaysOfDevOps/2024/day09/solution.md

         ```bash
            0 */2 * * * /root/Scripts/backup_with_rotation.sh /root/Scripts

-   **It will take a backup every hour, and the oldest backups will be deleted, leaving only the latest three backups visible:**
+   **It will take a backup every two hours, and the oldest backups will be deleted, leaving only the latest three backups visible:**

    ![image](https://github.com/Bhavin213/90DaysOfDevOps/blob/master/2024/day09/image/task3.png)